This is the third article in the “Fix It With Feed” series. Check back every Wednesday for more articles on nutrition and how it affects performance.

 A Texas A&M University study compared 12 horses eating a pelleted concentrate and Bermuda grass hay to 12 horses eating the same pelleted concentrate and alfalfa hay.
 Each horse in the study had been assigned a gastric ulcer score before the study began as a result of gastric endoscopy.

 At the end of the study, the ulcer severity scores of the horses fed alfalfa had dropped overall, while the ulcer severity scores of the horses fed Bermuda grass hay had risen.
 “More than 80 percent of performance horses suffer from some varying degree of ulceration.
-Alfalfa is high in calcium and protein—both of which have a buffering effect on the acid in the stomach,” Cubitt said.
+Alfalfa is high in calcium, which has a buffering effect on the acid in the stomach,” Cubitt said.

 “Adding a little alfalfa, especially prior to exercise, really helps buffer the stomach acid.
 If you’ve got a horse who wouldn’t otherwise need alfalfa in his diet—say, an easy keeper—but he has a history of ulcer problems, alfalfa can be beneficial.
 It doesn’t hurt before a stressful situation, whether it be trailering or competing, to add a little alfalfa to his hay net.
 Giving him some alfalfa half an hour or so before he’s ridden or trailered can help keep his stomach acid less acidic.
 If cubes or pellets are more convenient, that’s fine too,” continued Cubitt.